Sue Terry

-Sue Terry (born 1959) is a jazz saxophonist and composer.
+Sue Terry (born 1959) is an American jazz saxophonist and composer.

 While a student at the Hartt School in Hartford, Connecticut, Terry was a protégé of saxophonist Jackie McLean.
 McLean encouraged her to move to New York City, where she was later mentored by Clifford Jordan, Junior Cook and Barry Harris.
 They gave her the nickname "Sweet Sue".
 She now uses the spelling "Su Terry."

 After moving to New York City in 1982, Terry became a featured soloist with bands led by Charlie Persip, Clifford Jordan, Walter Bishop Jr., and Jaki Byard.
 She worked with George Duke, Dr. John, Barry Harris, Al Jarreau, Chaka Khan, Mike Longo, Irene Reid, Hilton Ruiz, Billy Taylor, Clark Terry, Teri Thornton, and Howard Johnson.